rmnldwg/lydata/2023-isb-multisite/README.md

 map_ece(*lnl_entries, **_kwargs)
 ```

-Infer from the provided columns if the patient had LNL involvement with extra-capsular extension.
+Infer if the patient had LNL involvement with extra-capsular extension.

 In the data, this is encoded by the value 100 being added to the number of positive LNLs.